 Over the years of meeting emerging managers, I have found a common theme.
 They often believe when they start a money management firm, investors will automatically find them and invest.
 In other words, it is the “I build it, and they will come” perspective.
 Unfortunately, the new managers often miss the point; they started small businesses.
-There are many components to handle any business, including marketing/business development, technology, hiring employees, vendors, compliance, and operations.
+There are many components to handling any business, including marketing/business development, technology, hiring employees, vendors, compliance, and operations.
 Like most businesses, marketing/business development is often the key to growing or slowing the business.
 This article discusses several points related to marketing/business development.

 Marketing / Business Development

 Managers often believe that investors will automatically flock to them once they hang their shingle and start their business.
-However, it should be understood, and unless the manager has deep pockets or some large initial investors, they will often spend the first several years trying to get onto the radar of many investors and platforms.
+However, it should be understood that unless the manager has deep pockets or some large initial investors, they will often spend the first several years trying to get onto the radar of many investors and platforms.
 This is all part of building their company brand and explaining why they are unique from many competitors.
 Managers often view marketing and business development as a cost when it should be perceived as an investment and implemented into their operating budget.

 Operating the Business

 When investors ask for at least a 3 to 5-year track record, it is partially about the manager’s ability for consistency of trading and risk management.
-However, the investor also wants to see how capable the manager is at running a business.
+However, the investor also wants to see how capable the manager is of running a business.
 The manager may have a great strategy, but if they can’t operate a business properly, investors may not invest.
 Both the front and back offices need to be sound.
-Sometimes new managers focus on the strategy and don’t realize the need to have an organized back office.
+Sometimes new managers focus on the strategy and don’t realize the need for an organized back office.

 Obtaining Institutional Investors